rust-lang/book/src/ch03-05-control-flow.md

 braces.
 These blocks are sometimes called *arms*.
 We can optionally also include an `else` expression, which we have chosen to do here.
 This gives the program an alternative block of code to execute should the condition evaluate to false.
-If you don't give an `else` expression and the condition is false, the program will just skip the `if` block and move on to the next bit of code.
+If you don’t give an `else` expression and the condition is false, the program will just skip the `if` block and move on to the next bit of code.

 Try running this code, and you should see output like this: